 In this example, the income tax due is $24,750.

-How you pay for this tax liability is up to you.
+How you pay for any remaining tax liability is up to you.
 Option one is to write a check for this tax due (if you have the cash lying around).
-Option two is to perform a cashless exercise.
-A cashless exercise uses a portion of the shares you are vesting to pay the tax liability.
+Another option could be to immediately sell some of your newly vested shares on the open market to cover the cost of additional tax due.

-After a restricted stock vests, it’s important to consider how owning company stock fits into your overall financial plan.
-A big question you should ask yourself is, does it make sense to own a large position of company stock or does it make sense to sell and diversify*?
+After a restricted stock units vest, it’s important to consider how owning company stock fits into your overall financial plan.
+You need to ask yourself if it makes sense to own a large position of company stock — or does it make sense to sell and diversify?*

-My guess is that for many, that answer is no. And if the answer to this question is no, does it make sense to retain the stock just because it was paid that way?
+I guess that for many, that answer is no. And if the answer to this question is no, does it make sense to retain the stock just because it was paid that way?
+Probably not.

 *Diversification does not guarantee a profit or protect against a loss.